 At September 30, 2021, the Authority reported as cash equivalents at amortized cost \$1,124,281 in the SBA PRIME investment pool, representing ownership of a share of the pool, not the underlying securities.
-Pooled investments with the SBA are not registered with the Securities and Exchange Commission, however SBA PRIME operates in conformity with the SEA is provided by a group of individuals that function as a Board of Trustees.
+Pooled investments with the SBA are not registered with the Securities and Exchange Commission, however SBA PRIME operates in conformity with the Securities and Exchange Commission's Rule 2a-7.
+Oversight of the pooled investments with the SBA is provided by a group of individuals that function as a Board of Trustees.